BellaNasirudin/py21cmmc/README.rst

 A set of python bindings for 21cmFAST allowing native Python plugins for 21cmMC.

 Note: this package has just started.
-Don't try to use it yet.
+It doesn't do any MCMC at the moment.

 * Free software: MIT license